riotrequest/Post-Date-Updater/README.md

 4. Click the "Process" button to update the dates and times of the specified posts.

 Please note that the plugin uses AJAX technology to handle the update process, ensuring smooth and efficient performance.

-### Example

-You set the number of posts to 100 and press the button.
-Assume the date is 06/30/2023.
-It will update the latest post to match today then it will proceed to the next post and assign it 06/29/2023 then again to the post under that to 06/29/2023 and it will continue to do this based on the number of posts you entered in the plugin dashboard.

 ### Requirements